KristofferC/PGFPlotsX.jl/docs/src/man/structs.md

 [`TikzPicture`](@ref) wraps the [`Axis`](@ref axislike).
 If you omit this, this package will do it for you automatically.
 Similarly, if you have a single `Plot`-like object and don't want to customize the `Axis`, it will also be added automatically.

-Finally, [`@pgf`](@ref) is a convenient syntax for specifying options.
+Finally, [`@pgf`](@ref) is a convenient syntax for specifying [options](@ref options_header).
 It is is a macro that traverses its argument recursively, and converts it to a `PGFPlotsX.Options`.
 It is recommended that you use this macro.
-We talk about [Options](@ref) in detail later.
 The convention of this library is to apply `@pgf` to whole expressions to avoid repetition, but this is not required.

 PGFPlotsX allows building up plots from types that correspond very closely to `pgfplots` counterparts.
 The table below gives an overview of the types defined by this package.
 For most `pgfplots` constructs, `[]` can be used to specify options, this corresponds to the `[options]` argument in the table above.